 *up-to-date information, with examples justifying use of various techniques; and

-*a CD with macros, data sets, figures, and additional materials.
+*downloadable resources with macros, data sets, figures, and additional materials.

 This unique book can be used as a stand-alone classroom text, a supplement to traditional research methods texts, or a useful reference manual.
 It will be invaluable to students, faculty, researchers, and practitioners in communication, and it will serve to advance the understanding and use of statistical methods throughout the discipline.